neu-se/zeugma/README.md

-Each entry in "failures.json" will contain the top five elements (or fewer if the trace contains fewer than five elements) of the stack trace for the failure, the type of exception thrown, the elapsed time in milliseconds since the beginning of the campaign when the first input that induced the failure was saved, the message (as returned by java.lang.Throwable#getMessage) for the first instance of the failure (if it is not null), and a list of saved inputs that induced the failure.
+Each entry in "failures.json" will contain the top five elements (or fewer if the trace contains fewer than five elements) of the stack trace for the failure, the type of exception thrown, the elapsed time in milliseconds since the beginning of the campaign when the first input that induced the failure was saved, the message (as returned by java.lang.Throwable#getMessage) for the first instance of the failure, and a list of saved inputs that induced the failure.

 The file "summary.json" contains information about the configuration used for the fuzzing campaign, such as the Java